 Schuette Park

-A named access point on the DNR tributary PDF when you need another public lower-river option.
+A named access point on the DNR smaller stream PDF when you need another public lower-river option.

 Lower Cato Falls County Park

-A mapped access checkpoint farther up the public lower-corridor system.
+A mapped access checkpoint farther up the public lower-area system.

 Branch River access at Reif Mills and County T